 1. WooCommerce Subscriptions

-Groups starts at $79 for a single site licence, and it comes from the WooCommerce company, so the integration is seamless.
+Groups starts at $79 for a single site licence, and it comes from the WooCommerce (read our full WooCommerce review) company, so the integration is seamless.
 Sell memberships with the plugin, but remember that in order to make recurring charges you must also incorporate the WooCommerce Subscriptions extension below.

 WooCommerce Subscriptions is the true work horse when it comes to bringing in recurring payments through your WooCommerce store.
 Create and manage as many products as you want with recurring payments, and only pay $199 for a single site license.